Pumpkin Ice Cream Drumsticks with Chocolate and Candied Pecans

 - 1 teaspoon water

-- Prepare the Pumpkin Ice Cream (Makes 1 Quart): In a small bowl, whisk together the cornstarch and about 2 teaspoons of the whole milk until smooth and set aside.
+- Prepare the Pumpkin Ice Cream: In a small bowl, whisk together the cornstarch and 2 teaspoons of the whole milk until smooth and set aside.
 In a large mixing bowl, whisk together the softened cream cheese and salt.
 Add the pumpkin puree and honey and whisk until smooth.

 - Slowly pour the hot milk mixture into the cream cheese-pumpkin mixture and whisk until smooth and well combined.
-Place the bowl in a large ice bath until cool, stirring occasionally.
+Set the bowl over a large ice bath until cool, stirring every five minutes or so.
 Once the mixture is cold, churn in an ice cream maker according to your manufacturer’s directions.
-Place in a container, cover the surface with parchment paper, and allow to chill for at least 4 to 6 hours, or until firm.
+Transfer ice cream to a container, cover the surface with parchment paper, and freeze for at least 4 to 6 hours, or until very firm.

-- Prepare the Candied Pecans (Makes 2 Cups): Preheat the oven to 250 degrees Fahrenheit.
-Line a large sheet pan with a Silpat (silicon mat) or parchment paper.
+- Prepare the Candied Pecans: Preheat the oven to 250°F (120°C).
+Line a half sheet pan with a Silpat (silicone mat) or parchment paper.
 In a small bowl, whisk together the sugar, ground spices, and salt.
 Set aside.
-In a medium bowl, beat the egg white until very frothy.
+In a medium bowl, whisk the egg white until very frothy.
 Add the raw pecan halves to the egg whites and gently toss to coat.
-Add the sugar mixture and gently toss until the pecans are evenly coated.
-Spread the pecans out on the lined baking sheet into a thin layer.
-Bake at 250 degrees for 40-50 minutes, tossing every 15 minutes, until the pecans are dry to the touch and the sugar mixture has hardened.
-Place on a cooling rack to cool completely before storing in a Ziploc bag or airtight container.
+Add the sugar spice mixture and gently toss until the pecans are evenly coated.
+Spread the pecans out on the lined sheet pan until they are in a thin, even layer.
+Bake for 40 to 50 minutes, tossing every 15 minutes, until the pecans are dry to the touch and the sugar mixture has hardened.
+Place on pan on a rack to cool completely before storing in a Ziploc bag or airtight container.

-- Assemble the Drumsticks: Remove the ice cream from the freezer and allow to soften at room temperature slightly, as you melt the chocolate.
-Place the chocolate and oil in a double-broiler and melt, stirring constantly with a rubber spatula, until the chocolate has melted completely and is smooth and shiny.
+- Assemble the Drumsticks: Remove the ice cream from the freezer and allow to soften at room temperature slightly as you prepare the chocolate dip coating.
+Place the chopped chocolate and oil in a double-broiler and melt, stirring constantly with a rubber spatula, until the chocolate has melted completely and is smooth and shiny.
 Spoon about 2-3 teaspoons of melted chocolate into the bottom of each waffle cone.
-Set the cones upright (small mason jars or glasses work very well for this; alternatively, you can cut small “X"s with a knife into the top of a cardboard egg crate, which also works well to hold the waffle cones upright) and place the cones in the freezer for 10 minutes or so, until the chocolate has set.
+Set the cones upright (very small jars or glasses work well for this; alternatively, you can cut small “X”'s into the top of a cardboard egg crate to hold the waffle cones upright) and place the cones in the freezer for 10 minutes or so, until the chocolate has set.

 - Using a spoon, fill each waffle cone with softened pumpkin ice cream until the cones are completely full.
 Top each cone with a full scoop of ice cream, gently pressing the ice cream into the waffle cone (be gentle, as the waffle cones can crack if you are too aggressive).